IPGP/machine_learning_scripts/README.md

 * We implemented in tensorflow:
   * linear regression
   * convolutional neural network
-  * 2 layered autoencoder that compares to the PCA
+  * 2 layered autoencoder that compares to the PCA.
+We might need to add some sparsity penalty to get a better categorical encoding. [description of autoencoders](http://ufldl.stanford.edu/wiki/index.php/Autoencoders_and_Sparsity)

 ### General objectives
 - [x] Go towards deep leanring
 - [x] Move to [Tensor Flow](https://www.tensorflow.org)
 - [ ] General theory of neural networks